jameschen56/who-5-questionnaire/README.md

 2. Install dependencies from the root directory.
 -- `npm install`

-3. Create a MySQL user with CREATEDB and PASSWORD in PSQL.
+3. Create a MySQL user, password, and database.
--- `CREATE USER <name> WITH CREATEDB PASSWORD <'password'>`

 4. Start the serveices in the backend directory.
 --`npm run devStart`